thosgood/this-weeks-finds/markdown/151-200/week166.md

                                                         .
                                                            .

 It continues on predictably after that initial hiccup.
-The number π, on the other hand, gives a random-looking mess.
-This is a hint that π is number-theoretically more complicated than e, which is also apparent when you compare the proofs that e and π are transcendental - the proof for e is much easier.
+The number \pi , on the other hand, gives a random-looking mess.
+This is a hint that \pi  is number-theoretically more complicated than e, which is also apparent when you compare the proofs that e and \pi  are transcendental - the proof for e is much easier.

 Pondering all this, it's natural to ask about the "average" behavior